lmadem/16X16-Router/README.md

   <li> valido_n : 16-bit vector, indicates valid output data </li>

-  <li> To drive an individual port, the specific bit position corresponding to the port number must be specified.
-For example, if input port 3 is to be driven, then the corresponding signals shall be din[3], frame_n[3] and valid_n[3] </li>
+  ##### To drive an individual port, the specific bit position corresponding to the port number must be specified.
+For example, if input port 3 is to be driven, then the corresponding signals shall be din[3], frame_n[3] and valid_n[3]

-  <li> To sample an individual port, the specific bit position corresponding to the port number must be specified.
-For example, if output port 7 is to be sampled, then the corresponding signals shall be dout[7], frameo_n[7] and valido_n[7]  </li>
+  ##### To sample an individual port, the specific bit position corresponding to the port number must be specified.
+For example, if output port 7 is to be sampled, then the corresponding signals shall be dout[7], frameo_n[7] and valido_n[7]

   #### Black Box Design